 Register as New Patient

-Tamerton Surgery covers the whole of Tamerton Foliot village and adjoining areas within half a mile of the surgery.
+Our Tamerton Surgery covers the whole of Tamerton Foliot village.

-If you are unsure if you live within our area ask at reception or enter your postcode under the map below to check.
+If you are unsure if you live within our area ask at reception or use the handy postcode checker on this page.

-When you register you will also be asked to fill out a medical questionnaire.
+If you are within area, we will kindly ask you to fill out a GMS1 Patient Regsitration form, along with a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.

 Temporary Patient Registrations